 Why your cake business needs a website

 Kirsty is a baker turned branding and website designer for small and home-based baking businesses.
-Check out her website at www.bakethishappen.com
+She’s also the guru behind Cake Pricing Plus, a baker’s dream tool for pricing cakes quickly and simply with an interactive cake pricing calculator!
+Check out her website at www.bakethishappen.com.

 You’re already annoyed at me, aren’t you?
 ‘I don’t need a website!’
 I hear you cry.
 You have a Facebook page with a good amount of engagement and regular orders, why bother with a website?
 There are actually a number of reasons and it definitely doesn’t need to be as challenging as you might think.
 Lot’s of business owners – of all types – think they don’t need, have time for, or have the skill set for launching a website.
 Let’s run through the most common misconceptions about launching your own website and hopefully assure you that it’s the next step for your business.